24 September – 18 December 2016

 1 February 2013 –

-The Grazer Kunstverein continues to examine its interior by introducing (new) furniture, design, applied and decorative arts that analyze their own functionality.
-‘The Peacock’, as this non-stop group show is titled, is inspired by the notion of a Period Room, a room that defines a moment in time, as well as the animal itself, one that represents internal and external pride.
+The Grazer Kunstverein continues to examine its interior by introducing (new) furniture, design, and applied and decorative arts that analyze their own functionality.
+The Peacock, as this non-stop group show is titled, is inspired by the notion of a Period Room, a room that defines a moment in time, as well as the animal itself, one that represents internal and external pride.
 A group of artists will be invited to contribute works to enhance the functioning space of Grazer Kunstverein with design pieces and conceptual interventions.
 (Parts of) these works will reappear and be juxtaposed alongside others in upcoming solo exhibitions and will therefore form the backbone and interior of the Kunstverein.

 ‘Portable Garden’, 2009–2013

-Paris’s ‘Portable Garden’ consists of a green pencil, which has these words engraved in it.
-The pencil is used by the staff to mark the amount of the visitors coming to the Grazer Kunstverein in the period of the exhibition.
+Paris’ Portable Garden consists of a green pencil, with the eponymous words engraved in it.
+The pencil is used by the staff to mark the number of visitors coming to the Grazer Kunstverein during the period of the exhibition.

 Courtesy of the artist and Galeria Luisa Strina, Sao Paulo

-‘On the positioning of a replica of Michelangelo Pistoletto’s Struttura per parlare in piedi.
-(Structure for talking while standing) 1965–66, from the series Oggetti in meno (Minus objects), reproduction’, 2012
+‘On the positioning of a replica of Michelangelo Pistoletto’s Struttura per parlare in piedi (Structure for talking while standing) 1965–66, from the series Oggetti in meno (Minus objects) reproduction’, 2012

 Positioned wherever negotiated, Will Stuart (Will Holder and Stuart Bailey) present a replica of Struttura per parlare in piedi, a work by Michelangelo Pistoletto (b.
 1933, Italy) that belongs to his series of Minus Objects.